AtherCorrea/ForgeSec/README.md

 - **Cyber Core** — a modular environment to experiment with real-world traffic, detection logic, flow analysis, normalization, evasion, infrastructure tradeoffs, and more.
 It’s not about tools — it’s about understanding how secure environments behave and evolve under pressure.
 - **IGNITE** — a programmable offensive testing engine for simulating attacks, crafting packets, stress-testing detection engines, and enabling rule tuning under real adversarial pressure.
 - **Learning Modules** — structured deep-dives into IDS/IPS internals, protocol behavior, evasion, detection pipelines, and theory-backed experiments.
 Built to scale long-term knowledge.

+📌 We strongly recommend reading the [`Cyber Core README`](./Cyber_Core/README.md)
+It explains the philosophy behind the lab, how learning is structured, and why every test is engineered for clarity — not just results.

 Each module is independently versioned and under constant expansion.
 Future components will bring ForgeSec into domains like automation pipelines, rule intelligence, and AI-assisted detection.